Track 5 - The NH&D Extension, Derby Jct. to Botsford

 Leroy Beaujon Collection

-[5.16] The HRR annual report for 1890 says "that the long high wooden trestle at Round Hill has been filled in during the past year..." which would likely put it sometime after September, 1899.
-The track today stands even as it did in 1888 high above the level of the dam, which was not completed until 1919.
+[5.16] The track today stands even as it did in 1888 high above the level of the dam, which was not completed until 1919.
 Lake Zoar, behind the dam was was created as a result of the Connecticut Light and Power Co. hydroelectric project.
-Notice the young trespasser on the right in this photo. [rev041516]
+Notice the young trespasser on the right in this photo. [rev010118]

-[5.17] This is the original Stevenson station, which also served as a dwelling for the station agent, and was apparently operational by late 1889 [NHER/11/18/1889/01].
+[5.17] This is the original Stevenson station, which opened in November, 1891.
 It appears to be on the north side of the track.
 This station burned on May 19, 1905.
-According to an article in the Stamford Daily Advocate of that day, a 2:00am down train spotted the flames and blew its whistle to alert the area, but the responders were unable to save the building.
+According to an article in the Stamford Daily Advocate of that day, a 2:00 a.m. down train spotted the flames and blew its whistle to alert the area, but the responders were unable to save the building.
 Other interesting detail is that the HRR was going to put a smaller depot here but "four well-to-do residents of this place," R.S.
 Hinman, Charles Gilbert, Walter H. Bradley, and a Miss Stevenson [relation to Wm.
 H.?], formed the Stevenson Station Co., which built and owned the structure, part of which was used as a store.
 Agent Goulette had just moved a piano and some furniture into the structure, intending to make it a residence for his family, when it burned.
 He lost his possessions which included 30 bushels of potatoes in the cellar.
-Neither he nor the station company had insurance for a loss he valued at $2,000.
 This area is opposite what was the village of Zoar Bridge on the Oxford side of the river.
-The namesake suspension structure [click here] crossing the river way down below behind the station was removed in 1919 when the Stevenson Dam and roadway across the river there was opened.
+The namesake suspension structure [click here] crossing the river way down below behind the station was removed in 1919 when the Stevenson Dam and roadway across the river there was opened. [rev010218]

 [5.17.1] Thanks to the research and collections of the late Charlie Grabert, we have this priceless photo of No. 33 at what looks to be the Stevenson station.
 Conductor Beers is on the ground and, based on other period photos, the engineer looks like Tom Quinn and the fireman Harry Merwin.
 See Track 4A,, MP 4.18 and 4.18.1.
 The date has to be between late 1889 when this station opened and late 1892 when the NYNH&H then owned the property and the NH&D/HRR locomotives.
 Charlie, with whom we worked on his HRR project and our NH&D project, has also left behind a manuscript history of the HRR, something which may serve as the starting point of a long overdue, complete history of this Connecticut railroad, one of the earliest in the state.